 Like with many things in poker, players often tend to justify over-calling in various situations as “floating”.
 However, for the float to be successful:

-Your hand needs to have some sort of backdoor equity – unless you are up against an opponent that c-bets far too much, you need to have a hand that will improve to a winner by a showdown at least some percentage of the time. (for example runner runner draw or a gutshot)
+- Your hand needs to have some sort of backdoor equity – unless you are up against an opponent that c-bets far too much, you need to have a hand that will improve to a winner by a showdown at least some percentage of the time. (for example runner runner draw or a gutshot)

 Floating Strategy Against C-bet in Position